Here's what an Odell Beckham Jr. deal with Giants might look like

 Of the four top receivers signed in the 2015 offseason (Dez Bryant, Demaryius Thomas, A.J.
 Green and Julio Jones), Green was the last to sign.
 He received the largest APY at $15 million.

 But the longer the Giants wait, the more upset and detached Beckham could become, which could sidetrack their chances at making a run this season or next.
-This is the players’ best leverage.
+This is the player's best leverage.
 Beckham has the clout and on-field value where he can nudge the Giants into negotiations by voicing his discontent.
-This may be what he’s doing right now by staying away from OTAs.
+This may be what he's doing right now by staying away from OTAs.

 It could force the Giants to react.
-Quarterback Eli Manning is on the back nine of his career, and he needs Beckham performing at an optimal level -- without distraction -- if they are to make another Super Bowl run.
+Quarterback Eli Manning, 36, is on the back nine of his career, and he needs Beckham performing at an optimal level -- without distraction -- if they are to make another Super Bowl run.

 "If you're the Giants ...
 I would make Odell happy," former Giants quarterback and current CBS analyst Phil Simms said Wednesday on SiriusXM's Mad Dog Sports Radio channel.